Math Guided Self-Placement

-Read the Math GSP Online Overview.
+Getting Started with the Math GSP

 Within 2 - 3 business days your assessment results will be processed and you'll receive a placement in the math course sequence.
 You will be notified within via email when your results have been posted on your MyPortal account.

 MATH Course Registration Tips